alisw/AliPhysics/MUON/READMEmtrda.txt

 - Switch ON the electronics LV
 - Load Configuration via the MTS package
-- Data taking (typically 100 events)
+- Data taking (typically 1000 events)
-- The DA computes the occupancy, if a channel is responding in 80% of the case, it will be marked as noisy
+- The DA computes the occupancy of the global input entries, if a channel is responding in N% of the case (90% by default), it will be marked as noisy
-- The DA update the local mask file accordingly and put it on the File Exchange Server
+- The DA updates the global mask file accordingly, adds the file to the data base and on the the File Exchange Server at the beginning of the next run.

 Then the SHUTTLE process the ASCII files and store the configuration on the OCDB